miniman13/videngwiki/guides/genlock.md

 title: Genlock
 description:
 published: true
-date: 2022-12-31T06:44:43.726Z
+date: 2023-03-14T04:47:15.247Z
 tags:
 editor: markdown
 dateCreated: 2022-12-16T06:19:27.051Z
 ---

-The following is a synopsis from [this Reddit](https://old.reddit.com/r/VIDEOENGINEERING/comments/zmbei5/genlock_basics/j0adqy8/) post by [Eviltechie](https://old.reddit.com/r/VIDEOENGINEERING/comments/zmbei5/genlock_basics/j0adqy8/).
+The following is a synopsis from [a Reddit](https://old.reddit.com/r/VIDEOENGINEERING/comments/zmbei5/genlock_basics/j0adqy8/) post by [Eviltechie](https://old.reddit.com/r/VIDEOENGINEERING/comments/zmbei5/genlock_basics/j0adqy8/).

 Genlock is a sync signal for video that lets all devices march in lock step. (e.g. they will all be creating video frames at the same moment in time).